 You can even your identity online with a webcam directly with them.
 That’s faster.

-An alternative choice for an online German bank account: DKB
+An solid alternative choice for an online German bank account: DKB

-An alternative if you are looking for more service and physical branches: Postbank
+An alternative if you are looking for physical branches: Postbank

 Not everyone is looking for the same things when looking for a banking service.
 For some, it’s about paying just a little bit more to obtain more service and more flexibility in return.
 If this sounds more suitable to you and you speak a little bit of German, Postbank is a good choice for the following reasons: